 Whereas independent Financial Advisors are regulated by the FCA, Financial Coaches aren’t required to pass any type of certification.

-Having said that, Claro is regulated by the FCA, so all of our coaches are held to high professional standards.
-Any of our coaches who don’t have financial advice or planning certifications are asked to complete professional qualifications where appropriate (such as from the CII or LIBF).
+Having said that, Claro is registered with the FCA, so all of our coaches are held to high professional standards.
+If our coaches don’t have financial advice or planning certifications, we ask them to complete professional qualifications where appropriate.
+For example, the CII or LIBF.